ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Networking/Wireshark-The-Basic.md

 **Analysis:**
 Packet filtering helps analysts isolate suspicious traffic for deeper investigation.
 Additionally, findings such as the extracted artist name demonstrate how application‑level data can support incident investigations and validate anomalies.

+## 📝 Key Takeways
+Wireshark commonly used to perform fundamental packet analysis, providing visibility into network traffic and protocol behaviour.
+Key applications include:
+- Incident investigation → Inspect alerts and help to identify evidence of attack
+- Threat hunting → Detect anomalies and potential of data exfiltration
+- Malware analysis → Identify Indicator of Compromise (IOC) such as malicious IP address, domain name and also extract files, scripts or malicious binaries